top of page

 Search

-Great Ayton to Roseberry Topping and Captain Cook's Monument
+Great Ayton to Roseberry Topping & Captain Cook's Monument

-This is a walk originally published as part of a series of 6 walks available as leaflets from the Tourist Information Centre (TIC) in Great Ayton.
+This walk originally published as part of a series of six walks available as leaflets from the Tourist Information Centre (TIC) in Great Ayton.
 The TIC is now located in the Library, west of the High Green.
-Previously it was in the car park adjacent to the High Green.
-Distance : 6 miles Time : allow 3 hours.
-Grade : strenuous Conditions : this walk climbs two of the tallest hills on the North York Moors, but on well-used on footpaths and bridleways.
-Refreshments : Great Ay
+Previously, it was in the car park adjacent to the High Green.
+Distance : 6 miles Time : Allow 3 hours.
+Grade : Strenuous Conditions : This walk climbs two of the tallest hills on the North York Moors, but on well-used footpaths and bridleways.
+Refreshments : Great A

 Great Ayton to Low Easby